torizon/blog/content/ota-obstacle-course-part-1.md

-# OTA Obstacle Course: Automotive Update Solutions vs Key Security Challenges
+# OTA Obstacle Course: Automotive Update Solutions vs Key Security Challenges: Part 1

 Over-The-Air (OTA) software updates often contain crucial security features, and are thus critical for ensuring the safety of a device.
 OTA updates have an added complexity due to the vast network an update has to traverse before